 Tern Bank is a naturally accreting sandbar extending from the Safety Bay Foreshore.
-It got its name from the Fairy Terns which nest on the bank, typically in the warmer months of November and December.
+It's name comes from the Fairy Terns which nest on the bank, typically in the warmer months of November and December.

 Fairy Tern feeding on Tern Bank